fresnik/gripple-p8/README.md

 ## Development

-This version of the game is written in PICO-8.
+This version of the game is written in [PICO-8](https://www.lexaloffle.com/pico-8.php), a fantasy console using Lua.

 ## License